captionpoint/captionpoint-plays/THE-ROOMMATE.md

 it feels like you need it.
 ---
 ## SHARON:
-I don't need it, Robyn.
+I don’t need it, Robyn.
 ---
 ## ROBYN:
 Are you sure?
 ---
 ## SHARON:
-I'm not a kid
+I’m not a kid
 ---
-who doesn't know right from wrong.
+who doesn’t know right from wrong.
 ---
-You aren't raising me.
+You aren’t raising me.
 ---
 Somebody already raised me,
 ---